peter88213/aeon2yw/docs/index.md

 [yWriter](http://spacejock.com/yWriter7.html) is a free word processor written by Australian author and programmer Simon Haynes. yWriter's strengths are structuring novels and controlling the progress during the writing process.
 With the *aeon2yw* Python script, you can convert a novel outline created with Aeon Timeline 2 into a new yWriter project.

+The application is ready for internationalization with GNU gettext.
+A German localization is provided.

 ## Features

 ### Create a new yWriter project from a timeline